MickeyMoussa/assignment-1/README.md

 I used a gif as a background img to achieve a dark-blue retro aesthetic that I find attrative.
 Additionally, I adjusted the link state colors since blue links with a dark blue background doesn't match.
 ##JS
 JS was used to write a greeting message that depending on the time of day changed the message.
+## AI Usage
+ChatGPT was used to a minor degree, particularly for:
+1. writing comments
+2. code generation for JS